fdformula/FiniteDifferenceFormula.jl/README.md

 f1stderiv2ptcentrald(f, x, i, h)  = ( -0.5000 * f(x[i-1]) + 0.5000 * f(x[i+1]) ) / h
 ```
 The suffixes 'e' and 'd' stand for 'exact' and 'decimal', respectively.
 No suffix?
 It is "exact".
 After activating the function(s), we can evaluate right away in the present Julia REPL session.
-E.g.,
+For example,

 ```Julia
 FiniteDifferenceFormula.f1stderiv2ptcentrale(sin, 0:0.01:pi, 3, 0.01)